lucia-tellez/lucia-tellez/README.md

 - 👋 Hi, I’m @lucia-tellez
-- 👀 I’m interested in bioinformatics research, especially in the field of cancer -omics
+- 👀 I’m interested in mammary gland research, especially in the effect of sex hormones in normal development and cancer
-- 🌱 I’m currently learning about transcriptomics analysis and its applications to colorectal cancer.
+- 🌱 I’m currently learning about transcriptomics analysis and its applications to mammary gland
-- 📫 How to reach me ... s2100021@ed.ac.uk
+- 📫 How to reach me ... lperez@cshl.edu

 <!---
 lucia-tellez/lucia-tellez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.